beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/rendering/making-shaders.md

 ## Step 2: The Uniforms

 There are some uniforms in these shaders.
-Some data is provided by the engine, but others have to be provided by you.
+Some data is provided by the engine in a Uniform Buffer Object, but others have to be provided by you.

 ### Engine Uniforms

-Putting this in your shader will allow you access to a number of matrices and other important engine-related data.

 ```glsl
 layout(std140, binding = 0) uniform UniformMatrixBuffer {